Rajpratik71/linux-manPages/pnmpad.md

               Specify amount of padding in pixels.

        -width width
               Set desired width of image.
-Overrides -left and -right if spec‐ ified.
+Overrides -left and -right if specified.
 If width is less than the actual image width, it is ignored.
 Use pnmcut(1) to cut off parts of images.

        -height height
               Set desired height of image.
 Overrides -top and -bottom if specified.
 If height is less than the actual image height, it is ignored.
 Use pnmcut(1) to cut off parts of images.

        -halign ratio
               A real number between 0 and 1.
-Used in conjunction with -width, sets the alignment ratio between left padding  and  right  pad‐ ding.
+Used in conjunction with -width, sets the alignment ratio between left padding and right padding.

               Useful values: